Criminal Code (Queensland)

 Criminal Law (Raising the Age of Responsibility) Amendment Bill 2021

 This bill sought to raise the age of criminal responsibility in Queensland from 10 to 14 years old.
-It would have prevented children under 14 from being charged, prosecuted, detained or given criminal records, and required the release of children already in custody for offences committed before age 14.
-The bill failed at the second reading and did not become law.
+Children under 14 would no longer have been charged, prosecuted, detained, or given criminal records.
+It also required the release of children already in custody and the expungement of their records.
+This bill failed at the second reading and did not become law.

 Criminal Code (Defence of Dwellings and Other Premises—Castle Law) Amendment Bill 2024

-This bill proposed to implement 'castle doctrine' in Queensland, expanding when homeowners can legally use force - including lethal force - to defend against intruders.
-It was a private member's bill that lapsed at the end of the 57th Parliament and did not become law.
+This bill proposed to implement the 'castle doctrine' in Queensland by expanding when homeowners and occupiers can legally use force — including lethal force — to defend against intruders.
+It was a private member's bill introduced by Nick Dametto MP that lapsed at the end of the 57th Parliament and did not become law.